senation-labs/.github/profile/README.md

 ## 🤝 What We Build

-- **Trade X**
+- **Paperbull(Simulation)**
-  A fully-fledged, near real-time trading assistant for equities and commodities with dual-mode support.
+  A fully-fledged, near real-time trading app for equities and commodities and more with Trade dual-mode support.

 - **AttendEase**
   A basic attendance-management Android app.